Workbench-Build/workbook/docs/index.md

 ## Design

+- understand the goals of the system and the problems that need to be solved
+- define design goals
+- define roles, methods, states
+- define mechanisms
+- design the composition of mechanisms into a DAO syste

 ### Brainstorming

 It's better to be finding the solution to a big problem than finding a problem for your big solution.